ibm-cloud-docs/vpc/vsi-vpc-manage-encryption.md

 ### Using the API to manage root keys
 {: #byok-api-root-key}
-{: api}

 You can use the API to disable, enable, delete, or restore your root keys.
 Table 6 describes each action and links to detailed steps for performing the action using the Key Protect or HPCS API.
 For information about the relationship of user actons to key states, see [Root key states and user actions](#byok-root-key-states).

-Because deleting a root key makes all resources protected by it unusable (status = `unusable`), program your apps to check the status of the resource such as a volume or image before using it.
+Because deleting a root key makes all resources protected by it unusable (status = `unusable`), program your apps to check the status of the resource such as a volume, snapshot, or image before using it.
 If the root key is restorable, restore it for use or create and use a new root key.
 {: tip}

 | User action | Key Protect API procedure | HPCS API procedure |